Learn About The Law

 (3) revoke or suspend registration to perform interstate telehealth;

-(5) impose a civil penalty not exceeding $10,000 for each separate violation, the amount of the civil penalty to be fixed so as to deprive the physician of any economic advantage gained by reason of the violation charged or to reimburse the board for the cost of the investigation and proceeding;
+(5) impose a civil penalty not exceeding $10,000 for each separate violation, the amount of the civil penalty to be fixed to deprive the physician of any economic advantage gained by reason of the violation charged or to reimburse the board for the cost of the investigation and proceeding;

 (6) order the physician to provide unremunerated professional service under supervision at a designated public hospital, clinic, or other health care institution; or